aws/karpenter-provider-aws/website/content/en/preview/upgrading/compatibility.md

 | karpenter  | 0.21.x+ | 0.21.x+ | 0.25.x+ | 0.28.x+ | 0.28.x+ | 0.31.x+ |

 [comment]: <> (end docs generated content from hack/docs/compataiblitymetrix_gen_docs.go)

 {{% alert title="Note" color="warning" %}}
-Karpenter currently does not support the following [new `topologySpreadConstraints` keys](https://kubernetes.io/blog/2023/04/17/fine-grained-pod-topology-spread-features-beta/), promoted to beta in Kubernetes 1.27:
-- `matchLabelKeys`
-- `nodeAffinityPolicy`
-- `nodeTaintsPolicy`

-For more information on Karpenter's support for these keys, view [this tracking issue](https://github.com/aws/karpenter-core/issues/430).
-{{% /alert %}}

-{{% alert title="Note" color="warning" %}}
 Karpenter supports using [Kubernetes Common Expression Language](https://kubernetes.io/docs/reference/using-api/cel/) for validating its Custom Resource Definitions out-of-the-box; however, this feature is not supported on versions of Kubernetes < 1.25.
 If you are running an earlier version of Kubernetes, you will need to use the Karpenter admission webhooks for validation instead.
 You can enable these webhooks with `--set webhook.enabled=true` when applying the Karpenter helm chart.